 fire dancing at the Grand Wailea

-Honuaʻula—named after the resort’s ancient land division—transports audiences back into Hawaii’s seafaring history through dances, chanting, and music.
-An abundance of traditional luau food is provided—including Kalua pig, haupia, and poi—as well as Hawaiian lawn games and a full imu ceremony.
-What’s more, you can learn how to hula with the best of ‘em.
+ʻAhaʻaina Wailea, also known as the Grand Wailea Luau, comprises Hawaiian culture, history, and cuisine into an entertaining evening full of fiery entertainment.
+An abundance of traditional luau food is provided—including Kalua pig, haupia, and poi—as well as pre-show entertainment and a full imu ceremony.
+Moreover, you can learn how to hula with the best of ‘em.
 There are also many other luaus on Maui to choose from.
 Whatever you choose, a luau is one of the best Maui shore excursions!

 line